 Because manufacturers must list both retinyl palmitate and beta-carotene as "vitamin A" on their labels, figuring out how much of each you're getting in a supplement is a tricky business.
 Conscientious manufacturers will break it down for you in parentheses—such as "25% from retinyl palmitate and 75% from beta-carotene."

-I recommend no more than 2,500 IU a day of vitamin A from retinyl palmitate, and 7,500 IU of beta-carotene from mixed carotenoids daily.
-At these amounts, there is no danger of vitamin A–toxicity, and you will be giving your body what it needs for a wide variety of health benefits.
+I recommend 5,000 IU a day of vitamin A from mixed carotenoids and retinyl palmitate.
+At this amount, there is no danger of vitamin A toxicity, and you will be giving your body what it needs for a wide variety of health benefits.